Nextech AR Announces Record $6 - GuruFocus.com

 Recent 3D Modeling News Highlights

-- Nextech AR is a 3D model supplier for the largest prime e-commerce marketplace - announced+July+12%2C+2022
+- Nextech AR is a 3D model supplier for the largest prime e-commerce marketplace - announced July 12, 2022

 Earlier this year Nextech announced that it was in the testing phase with large enterprise accounts; it is evident that these accounts are now converting to large multi-year orders for 3D models.
 Winning new contracts, combined with contract renewals and expansion of existing contracts is driving the rapid growth of the Company's 3D model and augmented reality business in e-commerce.